-Foster creation of new programs where you have indisputable competitive advantage.
+Foster creation of new programs and new flavors of programs where your college can claim indisputable competitive advantage.
 Fight the temptation to start new me-too programs.
-No one has realized prosperity with boring me-too offerings.
+No one has realized prosperity with commodity offerings.

 Know what prospects and influencers need at every stage of the admissions funnel, and cater to their needs.
-Pay as much attention to the follow-up and yield communications as you do to the lead-generation and lead-nurturing communications.
+Pay as much attention to yield communications and follow-up processes as you do to lead-generation and lead-nurturing communications.

 This trifecta is the holy grail of higher education enrollment and marketing.
 You take one out, and success will elude you.
 Don’t let automation get in the way of personalized and timely follow-up.
 There are no short-cuts for old-fashioned, belly-to-belly relationship building.